I think the following event sparked enough outrage to nudge me in that direction.

 One of the few things I ever heard him say was "No, ma'am," in a flat, bass voice, when Ol' Lady Faught asked him if he had done his homework or if he could answer a question.
 He hardly ever turned anything in.
 I once saw a quiz he had taken, and the paper seemed to have been wadded up before its use, his writing, in smudged pencil markings, tiny and illegible.

-He made all F's, with perhaps a mercy D tossed in occasionally from a generous teacher.
-His scholarly persona was pure theater, but why choose such an unappealing role?
+He made all F's, with perhaps a mercy "D" tossed in occasionally from a generous teacher.
+His scholarly persona was pure theater, but why would he choose such an unappealing role?

 So, even though he was a muscular young man -- I'd guess 5'11, 180 pounds -- he was prime bullying material.